thaboxan/Portfolio_/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+-Create a new branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -m 'Add some feature').
+-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/YourFeature).
+-Push to the branch (git push origin feature/YourFeature).
-Open a pull request.
+-Open a pull request.